ReneeErnst/end-to-end-model-test-gcp/README.md

 the dat_prep and model_train modules.
 Attempted multiple tests, including putting these modules in different locations and deeply exploring the google documentation for a way to indicate we want these modules to be included.
 No solution was available.
-Interestingly, there is a `packages=find_packages()` option when creating your own setup.py, but no way to specify this when using the gcloud command.
-This test was ran in Jan 2020 and I'm unsure if an update has been put in place.
+When creating the package yourself you can include `packages=find_packages()` so that internal packages are included, but there appears to be no way to specify this when using the gcloud submit training job command.
+This test was ran in Jan 2020 so it is possible this has been addressed, but we have not found info about that.
+Will re-test to confirm when adding additional functionality.

 **Test 2:** Create setup.py to provide instructions on what should be packaged with the model trainer code.
-Using this method we were able to specify `packages=find_packages()` to include modules in the repo.
+Using this method we were able to specify `packages=find_packages()` to include our internal packages into the packaged code.

 **Results:** This test correctly included the modules as expected and job was successful